SignalGo/SignalGo-full-net/README.md

 # [You can read Wiki by click here](https://github.com/SignalGo/SignalGo-full-net/wiki)

-# server-net
+# Signal Go
-Server version of SignalGo for .Net Framework

-SignalGo is a library for Cross-Platform developers that makes it incredibly simple to add real-time web functionality to your applications.
+SignalGo is a library for Cross-Platform developers that makes it incredibly simple and easy to add real-time web functionality to your applications.
 What is "real-time web" functionality?
 It's the ability to have your server-side code push content to the connected clients as it happens, in real-time. like WCF and SignalR

 ## Features:
-1.Send and receive any data like class,object,parameters,methods,return types
+1.Send and receive any data like class,object,struct and complex object

 2.Send(upload) and receive(download) stream like file stream